Did you know?

-The Tsitsikamma region of the eastern Cape stretches from the Bloukrans river in the west, to Eerste Rivier to the east and on the north from the Tsitsikamma mountains to the Indian ocean in the south.
+The Tsitsikamma region of the western Cape stretches from the Bloukrans river in the west, to Eerste Rivier to the east and on the north from the Tsitsikamma mountains to the Indian ocean in the south.

 The Tsitsikamma National Park forms part of the greater Garden Route National Park.
 The area is covered by large areas of indigenous forest as well as commercial plantations and fynbos.
 There are also many rivers in the area, which have carved deep gorges as they wind their way from the plateau to the sea.
 The climate is mild all year round making this a great destination with many adventure activities on offer.

 This the largest marine reserve in South Africa as well as being home to an indigenous rain forest that harbours 116 types of giant tree including the giant Outenique yellowwood trees.
 There is a special walk to the biggest of the these − The Big Tree − which is a yellowwood giant estimated to be approximately 800 years old.
 It stands 36.6m-high and has a circumference of almost nine metres.

 With activities, shops, accommodation and tour operators all easily to hand, it's easy to have a go at all sorts of adventure activities, while experiencing the incredible beauty of the Tsitsikamma forest first-hand.